This post may contain affiliate links. Please see my disclosure policy for more details.

 2. Palm Beach

-Palm Beach is another hotspot for a classic Sydney day trip, and a must-visit destination for beach lovers.
+Palm Beach is another popular Sydney day trip, and a must-visit destination for beach lovers.

 It’s also the filming location of popular soap opera Home and Away.
 You can even go on a Home and Away tour to Summer Bay, which includes watching them film on certain days!